gto76/my-linux-setup/conf-files/linux/bash/README.md

 >`me FILE` ⇾ `createExecutable` - Creates empty bash executable file, or just makes it executable if already exists.
 >`ty COMMAND` ⇾ `type` - Check what the command is aliased to

+>`mc` ⇾ `midnight commander` - is a file explorer that runs inside terminal.
+>`ssh IP` ⇾ `secure shell` -  is a programm for logging into a remote machine and for executing commands on a remote machine.

 Sudo
 ----
 >`sn FILE` ⇾ `sudo nano ...` - opens file in *nano* text editor with superuser privileges